unboxed/unboxed.co/source/blog/2017-12-08-local-government-digital-service-standard-teacamp-6-assisted-digital.md

 With introductions and parish notices done, [Rob Miller](https://twitter.com/RobMiller31) shares a very brief update on some of the recent happenings at Hackney Council, including a collaborative cross-council sprint.<br/>

-For this session, we’re very lucky to have [Ben Carpenter](https://twitter.com/benaldo)from Government Digital Service (GDS) join us.<br/>
+For this session, we’re very lucky to have [Ben Carpenter](https://twitter.com/benaldo) from Government Digital Service (GDS) join us.<br/>

 ![Local Government Digital Service Standard 2](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/b2f5c12d33277ebd2462d27f006b12be.png)